dtran26/WesRides/README.md

 ### App Design

 #### Objective
-[explain the goal of the app]
+The goal of the app is to provide college students with ride sharing platform

 #### Audience
-[who is this app targeting?]
+College students

 #### Experience
-[how will your users interact with this app?]
+Users will be able to:
+ - Create new rides
+ - View existing created rides
+ - View their own rides
+ - Chat with other users
+ - View Google Map (?)

 [Back to top ^](#)